Actual Questions from the Maintenance of Certification (MOC) Process

 There is no need to answer #9 but on PGE 2.

 Join other teachers who are getting off that struggle bus for good at my #GetItDone Bootcamp.
-Check the schedule to see when the next live event occurs or visit my website - traceybryantstuckey.com for more learning opportunities.
+Check out the FREE Bootcamp or visit my website - traceybryantstuckey.com for more learning opportunities.